suhaanigurjar/ChainVerse/README.md

 # Basic Blockchain Implementation in JavaScript

-This project is a basic implementation of a blockchain written in JavaScript.
+This project is a basic implementation of a single node blockchain written in JavaScript.
 It includes functionalities for creating blocks, mining them, and handling transactions.

 ## Features